tbor111/teresaborcuch.github.io/_posts/capstone/2017-02-15-Sentiment-Graph.md

 </script>

-This is a somewhat frivolous example, which shows what the news has been saying about snow since January 1st.
+This is a somewhat frivolous example which shows what the news has been saying about snow since January 1st.
 The error bars represent the highs and low scores of articles published on a given day, and mousing over will show the title of the article that received that score.
 Keep in mind that these articles only have to include the topic word once, so it may not be the main subject of the article.

 <script src="https://code.highcharts.com/highcharts.js"></script>
 <script src="https://code.highcharts.com/highcharts-more.js"></script>